-- Check your scores online for errors (starting tomorrow) - Homework 1-6, Midterms 1&2, class participation - Lab attendance, HW 7,8 grades will be entered soon! - Send mail to tas120@seas if you are missing any grades - You are looking at the same database I will use to calculate final grades...
+- Check your scores online for errors - Homework 1-6, Midterms 1&2, class participation (quizzes), lab attendance - HW 7, 8 grades will be entered soon! - Send mail to tas120@seas if you are missing any grades - You are looking at the same database I will use to calculate final grades...